nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 ```

 **Step 2: The Policy-as-Code (The Logic inside the PDP)**

 When the Policy Engine receives that JSON `input`, it evaluates it against a text file maintained by your security team (written in a language like Rego).

+**The Environment Fetching Magic:** Notice that the .NET API (PEP) passed the User's IP Address (an Environment attribute it already knew from the HTTP request), but it did *not* pass the Billing Status.
+Why?
+Because **the PDP can fetch its own Environment attributes dynamically**.
+Instead of your C# code querying the billing service, the Policy Engine makes that HTTP call itself during the evaluation.
+This is what keeps your .NET API completely free of data-fetching spaghetti code.

 To calculate the `allow` boolean, Rego uses an **Implicit AND**.
 Inside an `allow { ... }` block, every single line must evaluate to `true`.
 If even one line fails (e.g., the billing API returns "Suspended"), the entire block instantly fails, and the engine defaults to `false`.